AdobeDocs/campaign-standard.en/help/developing/using/creating-or-extending-the-resource.md

 # Creating or extending the resource{#creating-or-extending-the-resource}

-Administrators can create a new resource from scratch or create an extension of an existing resource if you need work on data that are not part of the out-of-the-box data model.
+Administrators can create a new resource from scratch or create an extension of an existing resource if you need work on data that are not part of the built-in data model.

-Only the following out-of-the-box resources can be extended:
+Only the following built-in resources can be extended:

 * **[!UICONTROL Campaign (campaign)]**
 * **[!UICONTROL Deliveries (delivery)]**